Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Easily adaptable recipe – you can make it vegan, it’s already gluten-free and vegetarian, or even add meat if you want!

-- Shallots – or red onion.
+- Shallots – 1 medium shallot or ¼ cup diced red onion.

 - Olive oil – or avocado oil.